 Little brother made it longer than I thought before he had his entire hands covered in paint and started making handprints.
 This is one of his favorite things to do with paint.

+Little brother finished painting before big brother.
+He sat a little longer playing and painting with the dinosaurs.
 Success, and afternoon activity that kept them busy.
 Great for sensory exploration.
 Perfect for color recognition.
 Worked on fine motor skills.
 Great way to use their imagination and be able to express themselves.

 So fun!
 I especially like the quiet for 20 minutes part, ha.
 What a fun way to paint!